 As a community dedicated to global health, we strive to use the Global Ophthalmology Summit as an avenue for creative growth, inclusion and innovation.
-This year, we introduced an interactive Hackathon event that was open to all participants of the conference.
-Groups got together to problem-solve, have thought-provoking conversations, and of course, get into some healthy competition to crowd-source solutions for the three 2023 topics seen below.
+This year, we will host an interactive Hackathon event during the Summit on Sunday, August 11.
+Groups will come together to problem-solve, have thought-provoking conversations, and of course, get into some healthy competition to crowd-source solutions.

 Congratulations to our 2023 Hackathon winners!